peraleks/laravel-pretty-errors/README.md

         /* For blade-template, name it as 'view.404' where '404' is the name for 404.blade.php .
          You can use native PHP template.
 To do this, enter the fully qualified file name.

-         The file may not be a template, but must return or print a string.<br>
+         The file may not be a template, but must return or print a string.
          For example, a file can contain such a code:

          return "<h2>Page not found</h2>";